5 Reasons Your Body Battery Says You’re Running Low

 2. Inadequate sleep.
 A good night’s sleep is your best opportunity to recharge your Body Battery to near max capacity.
 There is a huge difference between 90 or 60 in the morning.
 It’s noticeable as you go through your day.
 Improving your bedtime routines and making decisions that promote good sleep can have an enormous impact on your Body Battery.

 3. Your fitness can’t keep up with your efforts.
 The better shape you are in, the more physical and mental stress you can handle.
 As the defining metric of cardiorespiratory fitness, your VO2 max is the key factor here.
-When you’re in good shape, a brisk walk may only have a minimal impact on your battery level, whereas when you are out of shape, it might cause a big drop.
+If you have a fitness routine you do regularly, a brisk walk may only have a minimal impact on your battery level, whereas when you haven’t done much exercise in a while, it might cause a big drop.
 So the higher is your VO2 max fitness level, the more vigorous physical activity you can handle without heavy drain on your Body Battery.

 The same goes for mental strain.
 Better cardiorespiratory fitness is associated with better capacity to cope with stress and decreased symptoms of burnout (Gerber et al., 2013).
-Fitter people also experience less stress during working hours and better night time recovery (Teisala et al., 2014).
+Healthier, more active people also experience less stress during working hours and better night time recovery (Teisala et al., 2014).

 4. You drink alcohol.
 Alcohol is a huge stressor for your body.
 The stress of metabolizing alcohol drains your Body Battery faster and degrades the restorative quality of sleep, which means slower recharging.
 One recent study show that even a single drink can have a negative impact on the restorative quality of sleep (Pietilä et al., 2018).
 Skipping a nightcap is a simple way to improve your ability to recharge during the night.